 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme You should not claim the grant if you're a limited company or operating a trade through a trust.
+Scrience You should not claim the grant if you're a limited company or operating a trade through a trust.
 Grants under the Self Employment Income Support Scheme are not counted as 'access to public funds', and you can claim the grant on all categories of work visa.
 Detailed guidance is available via the UK Government website.
 If you have been told that you are not eligible and you think you are eligible, you should first check who can claim or contact your tax agent or advisor for help.
 If you still think you should be able to claim you can ask HMRC to review your eligibility.
-Once you have submitted your claim HMRC will check your claim and pay You can also access guidance to find out <a href="https://www.now.no.new.no.new.no.new.no.new.no.new.new.new.new.new.new.new.new.new.new&lt;/td&gt;&lt;td&gt;the grant into your bank account within 6 working days.
-HMRC will send an email when your payment is on its way.&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;&lt;/td&gt;&lt;td&gt;&lt;/td&gt;&lt;td&gt;If you receive texts, calls or emails claiming to be from HMRC, offering financial help or a tax refund and asking you to click on a link or to give personal information, it is a scam.
-You should email it to &lt;a href=" mailto:phishing@hmrc.gov.uk"="">phishing@hmrc.gov.uk and then delete it.
+Once you have submitted your claim HMRC will check your claim and pay You can also access guidance to find out how your circumstances can affect your eligibility for the scheme . the grant into your bank account within 6 working days.
+HMRC will send an email when your payment is on its way.
+If you receive texts, calls or emails claiming to be from HMRC, offering financial help or a tax refund and asking you to click on a link or to give personal information, it is a scam.
+You should email it to phishing@hmrc.gov.uk and then delete it.
 You can check the status of your payment via the UK Government website.
-If you think the grant amount is wrong, you should check how much You can make a claim for Universal Credit while you wait for the grant.
+If you think the grant amount is wrong, you should check how much you!
+You can make a claim for Universal Credit while you wait for the grant.
 You should record the grant as part of your self-employment income and it may affect the amount of Universal Credit you get.
 This will not affect Universal Credit claims for earlier periods. you'll get or contact your tax agent or advisor for help.
 If you still think the amount is wrong, you should then ask HMRC to review your grant amount.